 See it coming.

 A trip before the fall.

 How she'd wish she could travel back in time.

 and just bask in the light of yesterday.

-When childhood was all birthday parties an
+When childhood was all birthday parties and secret handshakes.

 A Star Is RebornSeated in her dressing room, Margot Lavelle examined herself critically in the mirror.
 She applied her make up carefully, all the while bemoaning the fact that this low budget commercial she was appearing in wouldn’t pay for a proper makeup artist.
 “Honestly, why should I put my name to their product if they can’t treat their stars properly?”

 “Because, my lovely Margot, you need the cash since your film career has dried up.”
 Edgar Shepperton, the director of the commercial, stood in the doorway.
 “They are doing you a favour by using you for the advert.
-It might just kick start your career again.
+It might just kick start your career again.”

 Lethargic, lethal and legacyThey’re the leaves that don’t fall